 In so many ways, the woman sitting across the table reminds Marilyn of herself, when she, too, was a young mother raising 4 children and juggling priorities.

 With a spark in her eyes, Marilyn listens intently to Jill.
 Her guidance is both gentle and firm, blending the voices of friend and mother.
 When their time is up, both women get back to the busyness of life.
 But they feel refreshed, encouraged by each other to face the challenges of the day.

 Relatively few Christians today enjoy the God-given gift of this kind of relationship, says Marilyn’s friend Donna Bahler.
 The basic element is often there -- friendship and a mutual faith in Jesus.
-But the more complicated parts of discipleship -- being intentional and following a transferrable pattern -- are something Marilyn has learned from Donna, a Campus Crusade for Christ staff member.
+But the more complicated parts of discipleship -- being intentional and following a transferrable pattern -- are something Marilyn has learned from Donna, a Cru staff member.

 Donna modeled discipleship for Marilyn and a few other women at ZPC.
 “For them, discipleship had come through so many channels over such a period of time,” says Donna, “that it was hard to put it together into a way that they could turn around and use with someone else.”

 Since then, 125 women at ZPC have learned the discipleship process, with the strong support of Marilyn’s pastor, Glenn McDonald.
 Author of The Disciple-Making Church, Pastor Glenn sees the importance of corporate worship and one-to-one discipleship in the development of the believer.